Economy of India: Foreign trade

+India's foreign trade by year

 Until the liberalisation of 1991, India was largely and intentionally isolated from world markets, to protect its economy and to achieve self-reliance.
 Foreign trade was subject to import tariffs, export taxes and quantitative restrictions, while foreign direct investment (FDI) was restricted by upper-limit equity participation, restrictions on technology transfer, export obligations and government approvals; these approvals were needed for nearly 60% of new FDI in the industrial sector.
 The restrictions ensured that FDI averaged only around $200 million annually between 1985 and 1991; a large percentage of the capital flows consisted of foreign aid, commercial borrowing and deposits of non-resident Indians.
 India's exports were stagnant for the first 15 years after independence, due to general neglect of trade policy by the government of that period; imports in the same period, with early industrialisation, consisted predominantly of machinery, raw materials and consumer goods.

 Since liberalisation, the value of India's international trade has increased sharply, with the contribution of total trade in goods and services to the GDP rising from 16% in 1990–91 to 47% in 2009–10.
 Foreign trade accounted for 48.8% of India's GDP in 2015.
 Globally, India accounts for 1.44% of exports and 2.12% of imports for merchandise trade and 3.34% of exports and 3.31% of imports for commercial services trade.
 India's major trading partners are the European Union, China, United States and United Arab Emirates.
 In 2006–07, major export commodities included engineering goods, petroleum products, chemicals and pharmaceuticals, gems and jewellery, textiles and garments, agricultural products, iron ore and other minerals.
 Major import commodities included crude oil and related products, machinery, electronic goods, gold and silver.
 In November 2010, exports increased 22.3% year-on-year to ₹851 billion, while imports were up 7.5% at ₹1.25 trillion.
 The trade deficit for the same month dropped from ₹469 billion in 2009 to ₹401 billion in 2010.

 India is a founding-member of General Agreement on Tariffs and Trade (GATT) and its successor, the WTO.
 While participating actively in its general council meetings, India has been crucial in voicing the concerns of the developing world.
 For instance, India has continued its opposition to the inclusion of labour, environmental issues and other non-tariff barriers to trade in WTO policies.

 India secured 43rd place in competitiveness index.